 Farmer Mac's onboarding program includes a mandatory compliance session for every new hire and contract consultant within their first week.
 All employees also take annual training on and recertification of Farmer Mac's Code of Business Conduct and Ethics, which encompasses the following core principles: (1) promoting a safe workplace and a respectful and inclusive culture, (2) conducting business lawfully, fairly, and objectively, (3) communicating responsibly and protecting information, (4) conducting business diligently and being a good corporate citizen, and (5) how to report actual or suspected misconduct.
-Farmer Mac's Code of Business Conduct and Ethics was refreshed in May 2023 while maintaining this principles-based approach.
-Farmer Mac's Code of Business Conduct and Ethics is available at www.farmermac.com and is not incorporated by reference into this report.
+Farmer Mac's Code of Business Conduct and Ethics was refreshed in May 2024 while maintaining this principles-based approach.
+Farmer Mac's Code of Business Conduct and Ethics report.